 SAP Netweaver J2EE is usually considered as an additional platform mainly for applications used by IT department.
 The objective of such applications is primarily the integration of different business systems based on ABAP engine.
 Examples of systems based on SAP NetWeaver J2EE include SAP Portal (a starting point for access to all SAP and non-SAP applications, or SAP Process Integration, a system that simplifies data transfer between different systems.
 Although those systems usually don’t store critical data directly but transmit them or provide access to them, if somebody can compromise, say, SAP PI system, he can get control over all mission-critical processes, so the consequences may be even more hazardous comparing to attacks on particular ABAP-based system such as SAP ERP.

-SAP Business Objects is less popular platform and mainly used in analytics tools such as SAP Business Intelligence.
+SAP Business Objects is less common platform and mainly used in analytics tools such as SAP Business Intelligence.
 If an attacker hacks this system, he can modify some analytics results so that a management will take wrong decisions.

-SAP HANA is a new but quite popular platform with more than 6400 installations.
+SAP HANA is a new but quite widespread platform with more than 6400 installations.
 SAP HANA is, first of all, an in-memory database but it also contains application server called SAP HANA XS.
 Later it will be a base platform for every SAP Business application (Currently supports ERP, CRM, HR…) and will replace the old SAP NetWeaver ABAP platform.
 If somebody can compromise this platform, consequences will be the same as after hacking SAP NetWeaver ABAP – espionage, sabotage, and fraud.

 Here are some resources that can help you to know more about SAP systems and now, since you have already known what SAP is, we are ready to talk about SAP Security in particular.